US Créteil-Lusitanos: History

 US Créteil spent the 2000s between the third division and Ligue 2 before being relegated back to Championnat de France National.
 In 2002, the club merged with its neighbor Lusitanos, from Saint-Maur-des-Fossés, changing its name to the current Créteil-Lusitanos.

 In the 2012–13 season, the club was promoted back to Ligue 2 and they reached the round of 16 in the 2012 Coupe de France competition before being eliminated by Girondins de Bordeaux.
 In 2016, the club was relegated from Ligue 2 back to the Championnat National.
 In 2018, US Créteil were relegated to the Championnat National 2 after finishing bottom of the table.

 On 27 May 2019, Créteil were promoted back to the Championnat National after finishing as champions of the Championnat National 2 Group D. They were relegated in May 2022, finishing 17th in the 2021–22 season.

+On May 1st 2025, the club was acquired by French businessman Xavier Niel, who was born and raised in the town.
+The billionaire, now the club’s majority shareholder, arrived with “a project based on three priorities: investing in the future, through the creation and development of a youth academy; professionalizing the club, by strengthening its resources and forming more partnerships; and raising Créteil’s profile, by attracting a broader audience to the stadium and modernizing the club’s image”.

+On June 19th 2025, the club announced the appointment of Olivier Miannay as Deputy General Manager, coming from Le Puy Football 43.
+He had previously led the Créteil club from 2016 to 2018.
+The appointment of Karim Mokeddem as head coach—former manager of FC Sochaux-Montbéliard and US Orléans—was also announced by the club.

 Supporters

 The club has a small but loyal and fanatical fan-base, mostly from Val-de-Marne, the southern and eastern suburbs of Paris.
 The club has two ultras groups; Urban Devils founded in 2002, later re-formed in 2005 and Kop de Banlieue founded in 2004.
 The fans are known as the Cristoliens, inhabitants of Créteil.

 Despite playing in a modern facility, the club's level attendance is very low, averaging only around 500 spectators during the Championnat National years, although after promotion that number has risen to around 2500 per game in Ligue 2.

 The club has rivalries with Red Star F.C. and Paris FC, with whom they contest the Parisian derbies.